-Your pool water can become low in alkalinity for a number of reasons.
+Your pool water can become low in alkalinity for several reasons.
 A drop in alkalinity is something that most pool owners will experience.
-It can be a fairly easy fix, but it is important to figure out the cause to prevent low alkalinity in the future.
+It can be a reasonably easy fix, but it is important to figure out the cause to prevent low alkalinity in the future.

 Muriatic acid or other dry acids are definitely effective for cleaning your pool.
-But they significantly impact the water’s pH levels, which need to be accounted for when treating the swimming pool.
+But they significantly impact the water’s pH levels, which must be accounted for when treating the swimming pool.
 Overuse of these acids can cause the water to become unbalanced.

 Another common reason your water’s alkalinity will drop is heavy rain.
-Rainstorms can alter the swimming pool’s pH level because the additional water dilutes chemicals in the water or because the rain itself is slightly acidic.
+Rainstorms can alter the swimming pool’s pH level because the additional water dilutes chemicals or because the rain is slightly acidic.